Search Icon

 We may utilise tax incentives or opportunities for obtaining tax efficiencies where these are not considered to impair that commitment.

-The Group adheres to the OECD Transfer Pricing guidelines, as well as any other relevant transfer pricing rules, regulations, or requirements in the territories in which it operates, in the determination of the arm’s length pricing for related party transactions.
+The Group is committed to adhering to the OECD Transfer Pricing guidelines, as well as any other relevant transfer pricing rules, regulations, or requirements in the territories in which it operates, in the determination of the arm’s length pricing for related party transactions.

-We seek to have collaborative and co-operative relationships with Tax Authorities through regular meetings and communications in respect of developments in Sage’s business as well as our view on current, future, and retrospective tax risks.
+We seek to have collaborative and co-operative relationships with Tax Authorities through regular meetings and communications in respect of developments in the Group’s business as well as our view on current, future, and retrospective tax risks.

 All interactions with Tax Authorities are conducted in an open, collaborative, and professional manner.
-Sage ensures that Tax Authorities are kept aware of significant transactions and changes in the business, subject to any commercial or confidentiality constraints.
+The Group seeks to ensure that Tax Authorities are kept aware of significant transactions and changes in the business, subject to any commercial or confidentiality constraints.
 Where possible, any tax issues arising are discussed with the relevant Tax Authorities at an early stage.

 When submitting tax computations and returns to Tax Authorities, we disclose all relevant facts and circumstances.
 We may meet with relevant Tax Authorities to discuss any transactions or issues where there is potential for the tax treatment to be uncertain.

-This tax policy is in line with our global Code of Ethics and our Sage Values.
-The policy is approved and owned by the Board.
+This Tax Strategy is in line with our global Code of Ethics and our Sage Values.
+The Tax Strategy is approved and owned by the Board.

 Explore further